osamaqarem/drag-select/README.md

      */
     numColumns?: number
     /**
-     * Amount of horizontal space between items.
+     * Amount of horizontal space between rows.
      */
-    rowSeparatorHeight: number
+    rowGap: number
     /**
-     * Amount of vertical space between items.
+     * Amount of vertical space between columns.
      */
-    columnSeparatorWidth: number
+    columnGap: number
     /**
-     * The height and width of each item in the list.
+     * Height and width of each item in the list.
      */
     itemSize: {
       width: number
       height: number
+    }
+    /**
+     * Inner distance between edges of the list container and list items.
+     * Use this to account for list headers/footers and/or padding.
+     */
+    contentInset?: {
+      top?: number
+      bottom?: number
+      left?: number
+      right?: number
     }
   }
   /**